sajid-dsi/spring-component-framework/README.md

 2. Dependencies auto loaded
 ---------------------------

-All dependencies of the app should be imported automatically after developer declaired in development time.
+All dependencies of the app.jar should be imported automatically after developer declaired in development time.

-So I choose maven as dependencies management tool.
+Because most of java developers use Maven as dependencies management tool, so do I.

-the app.jar should have a maven pom.xml declair as:
+Then we plan the app.jar should have a maven pom.xml declaired as:

 ```xml
   <dependencies>